bfilarsky/SDGPSR/README.md

 SDGPSR is a project to use a Software-Defined Radio and PC as a GPS Receiver.
 The codebase leverages *Understanding GPS: Principles and Applications, Kaplan and Hegarty* as well as IS-GPS-200J.

 ### Building and running the example
-You will need the fftw3 library in order to build the example.
+You will need the fftw3 and Eigen libraries in order to build the example.
 There are 8 .dat files that contain data that was acquired with a HackRF One SDR - these will be concatenated into a single file (they are split since github has a 100 MB file size restriction).
 Running the program will show the process of the signal tracking and finally give the navigation solution in Lat/Lon/Alt.

 ### Implementation
 The receiver takes in data at 1 ms intervals (the length of the C/A sequence), and conducts the following steps in order: